-It’s ruff to watch someone we love suffer – especially when that special someone can’t tell us what’s wrong.
+It’s ruff to watch someone we love suffer – especially when that someone can’t tell us what’s wrong.
 So it’s our job as pet parents to look for clues.
 Is your dog holding its head low or yelping when touched?
 Walking wobbly or dragging its limbs?
-Your poor pup might have back pain… and may need to see a veterinary neurologist.
+Your poor pup might have back pain… and may need to see a veterinary neurologist about IVDD in dogs.

-There are several possible causes of back pain and incoordination in dogs, but Intervertebral Disc Disease (IVDD) is the most common spinal cord disorder in dogs and one of the most common disorders in neurology.
-It most often arises mid-back (thoracolumbar), but IVDD can show up anywhere along the spine, from neck (cervical) to lower back (lumbosacral).
-It is somewhat common in dogs as part of the normal aging process, but certain breeds are more prone to be affected earlier in life, like:
+There are several possible causes of back pain in dogs, but intervertebral disc disease (IVDD) is the most common spinal cord disorder in dogs and one of the most common disorders in neurology.
+It most often arises mid-back (thoracolumbar), but IVDD in dogs can show up anywhere along the spine, from neck (cervical) to lower back (lumbosacral).
+It is somewhat common as part of the normal aging process, but certain breeds are more prone to be affected earlier in life, like:

 - Shih Tzus

 Sadly, some of the breed traits that make our furry friends so lovable also make them susceptible.

 Spinal vertebrae are connected and protected by discs containing soft, jellylike centers.
 Intervertebral disc disease occurs when these once spongy, shock-absorbing discs dry out and harden, leading to bulging or rupture.
 You may have heard IVDD referred to as:

 - Bulging disc